nimh-sfim/hcp7t_fv_sleep/README.md

 **2. Download data from XNAT**

 Notebook ```N00_DownloadDataFromHCPXNAT``` contains the necessary code to downlaod all necessary data files from XNAT Central.

-To do so, we rely on the pyxnat library.
-Becuase this library is not compati
+This notebook used the ```pyxant_env``` environment.

+Many cells on this notebook will take a long time (over one hour).
+Be ready for that with a nice cup of coffee.

+**3. Basic QA**

+Notebook ```N01_QA``` will help us identify resting-state runs with issues such as missing ET data, ET files that do not load correctly, or have an incorrect number of volumes.
+Those will not be used in further analyses.
+This notebook will write a dataframe with this information that it is used in subsequent notebooks to load only valid data.